leinacc/sgb-blog/lle_detection.md

 ## Sending custom Player 2 inputs

 1. Send a `MLT_REQ` packet for 2 players
-2. Send the following patch:
+2. Send the following patch (before inputs are sent from SNES to GB, this hook is run):

 ```
 .org $808